kyma-project/modulectl/docs/contributor/migration-guide.md

    - **Deprecated**: Flag `--module-config-file` is deprecated.
    - **New**: Flag `--config-file` with shortcut `-c` (applicable for both scaffold and create commands).
    - **Deprecated**: Flag `--module-archive-version-overwrite` is deprecated.
      - There is no successor, this feature has been sunset entirely.
-Reason is that module versions should be immutable once built and pushed.
-If a version really needs to be re-written, it should be deleted from the registry explicitly first.
+The reason is that module versions should be immutable once built and pushed.
+If a version needs to be rewritten, first it should be explicitly deleted from the registry.

 6. **ModuleTemplate Naming Pattern**